elluminatte/awesome-image-grubber/readme.rst

 Server Requirements
 *******************

-PHP version 7 or newer is recommended.
+PHP version 7 or newer is required.

-NPM should be installed (while app build, it's not necessary for app working).
+NPM should be installed (while app building, it's not necessary for app working).

 Curl should be installed.

+mb_string should be installed

 ************
 Installation